Black dolls with curly to kinky natural hair were virtually non-existent when I was growing up.

 Don't Waste Your Money: I check this book out from my local library, save your money and do the same.
 All the information in the book can be found on CurlyNikki or any other natural hair blog.
 The photos & illustrations are in black and white and look cheap and tacky!
-The book covers big chopping, transitioning, 5yrs natural and natural kids but nothing for naturals that are regular folks with medium length strands.
+The book covers big chopping, natural hair growth tips, transitioning, 5yrs natural and natural kids but nothing for naturals that are regular folks with medium length strands.
 The book seem dated to me I wanted color photos of "hair porn" you get none of that.
 Bottom line dont waste your money, honey check it out if need be at your local library!

 Over-rated: It does not address enough about people with fine hair.
 Glad I was able to support a black author though.
 (Author note: Even the Science of Black Hair book got 2 bad reviews out of 400, someone will always complain, that's life so take it for what it is. )

 Rhonda Lee had long been told that she needed to make her natural hair "more pleasing to a wider audience," she told HuffPost Live on Thursday, but she never expected her hair style to actually compromise her job.